Book a demo

 Data models help marketers target specific audiences

-What types of marketing data analytics models can marketers use?
+Common types of marketing data analytics models

 Customer Lifetime Value (CLV) models